RinmonWolf/TRime-Themes-By-YXH/Readme/Readme-EN.md

 ## If you want to PR

-Very helpful, but please follow the following rules.
+It will very helpful, but please follow the following rules.

 ##### For the oringal code